CapPow/bcAudit/README.md

 -This program loads a jpg provided as an argument.
 Then seeks a barcode in that image.
 If the code matches a list of expected collection regex patters,the name of the .CR2 file is verified and, if necessary changed.

+-If the patterns match, name corrections are made silently.

+-If there is an error finding or reading the barcode (multi-sheet specimen) or an error finding the files then the program attempts to initiate a classic "Beep" to warn the user of an error.

 -Initially distributed as a single .exe window file using pyinstaller.

 -If you're going to compile a copy, there is an issue with pyinstaller compiling on windows 10 and running on windows 7.
 Easiest solution I found was just to compile on windows 7, for windows 7.
 This is untested in any other OS.